Skip to main content Skip to home page

 Can I schedule conferences with my client via the portal?

-Yes, where your client is in Corrections custody you can now schedule conferences using the
+Yes, where your client is in corrections custody you can now schedule conferences using the

 portal.